-If basement floors are at a depth below the level of the home’s sewer line or septic tank, then any bathrooms or drains there will require a special “ejector” pumping system to move waste water out.
+If your basement-crawlspace floors are at a depth below the level of the home’s sewer line or septic tank, then any bathrooms or drains there will require a special “ejector” pumping system to move waste water out.
 This condition may also possibly require a back-up power supply to ensure the pump will work during a power outage.

 Modern building codes require that finished basements have light wells and secondary escape methods for safety.
 These all have minimum sizes and dimension specified by code.